Work and Study With Us

 The MIT Game Lab offers research opportunities during the school year on active research and development projects for MIT undergraduates.
-Development UROPs are designed to prepare students for the game development workflow and to help them gain familiarity with development tools used in professional game development.
+These UROPs are designed to prepare students for the game development workflow and to help them gain familiarity with tools used in professional settings.
 MIT undergraduates working with the Game Lab may elect to receive direct or sponsored UROP funding or may choose to receive credit instead.
 Potential UROPs should be familiar with standard MIT UROP Office procedures and deadlines.

 - Statement of interest – game development or game research?

 - What role you are interested in (game research, programming, game design, art, audio, production, quality assurance)

 - Your current class schedule and available hours